AdobeDocs/genstudio.en/help/user-guide/insights/connect-channel.md

     >[!INFO]
     >
-    >You may be directed to log in to FaceBook.
-FaceBook is the only available option at this time.
+    >You may be directed to log in to Facebook.
+Facebook is the only available option at this time.

-1. Log in to your FaceBook account.
+1. Log in to your Facebook account.

 1. In the _[!UICONTROL Reconnect]_ pop-up (Meta to Adobe symbol), verify the account information and click **[!UICONTROL Reconnect]**.